Diracal/minio-js/docs/API.md

 <a name="fPutObject"></a>
 ### fPutObject(bucketName, objectName, filePath, metaData[, callback])

-Uploads contents from a file to objectName.
+Upload contents from a file to objectName.

 __Parameters__